uchicago-cs/chiwebsite/chitcp/installing.rst

     ./configure

 This will verify whether your machine has all the necessary libraries to build chiTCP.
-More specifically, you will see errors if Check, ``protobuf``, or ``protobuf-c`` are not installed.
+More specifically, you will see errors if Criterion, ``protobuf``, or ``protobuf-c`` are not installed.

 You only need to run ``./configure`` once.
 Once it has run successfully, you